LaeraFelipe/react-session-control/readme.md

 ## Features

 ### Inactivity time
-Using the component AuthenticatedSessionControl you can set maximum time to user stay inactivity and use a callback to do some action after this time.
+Using the component AuthenticatedSessionControl you can set the maximum time for the user stay inactive and use a callback to do some action after this time.
 The inactivity time is calculated using all tabs.

 <p align="center">
 	<img src="gifs/inactivity.gif" />